jtonynet/cine-catalogo/README.md

 <a id="event-storming"></a>
 ## :umbrella: Event Storming Diagram:

-In November 2023, I received assistance from other developers in modeling the events of this project and other parts of 'cine-ticket.'
+In November 2023, I received assistance from other developers (Thanx for the help, [marciovmartins](https://github.com/marciovmartins)) in modeling the events of this project and other parts of 'cine-ticket.'
 We conducted an extensive remote Event Storming session with the aim of mapping events, commands, aggregates, and their relationships.

 The diagram below is a product of this study and is being used as a guide for the development of this API and others that will be part of 'CineTicket.'